bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 --- abstract

-The assurances provided by Oblivious HTTP depend on the client's ability to verify that it is using the same Request Resource and public keys as many other users.
+The assurances provided by Oblivious HTTP depend on the client's ability to verify that it is using the same Request Resource and KeyConfig as many other users.
 This specification defines a protocol to enable this verification.

 --- middle